2025 ASPCA Research Grants

 - Significance and relevance – the proposed research directly informs and advances the research area; research questions are clearly stated and justified.

-- Approach – the study design is justified and appropriate to achieve the project goals (e.g., the study is adequately powered to answer the questions; the statistical analysis is appropriate; ethical issues are addressed including Institutional Animal Care and Use Committee (IACUC)/Institutional Review Board (IRB) or equivalent oversight board compliance where required; the project timeline is logical, feasible, and includes a plan to address any anticipated risks or obstacles).
+- Approach – the study design is justified and appropriate to achieve the project goals (e.g., the study is adequately powered to answer the questions; is adequately controlled, the statistical analysis is appropriate; ethical issues are addressed including Institutional Animal Care and Use Committee (IACUC) and/or Institutional Review Board (IRB) or equivalent oversight board compliance where required; if owned animals will participate in the study, a plan is included for acquiring owner consent; the project timeline is logical, feasible, and includes a plan to address any anticipated risks or obstacles).

 - Potential impact – the research has clear potential to inform and advance animal welfare in the United States; the proposal includes a clear and appropriate plan for disseminating findings to relevant stakeholders/audiences, especially applied audiences.